ishantinsights/Customer-Segmentation/README.md

 Provide specific marketing actions based on customer segments.
 ### Process:
 For each customer category, outline targeted marketing actions.
 Examples include:
-> Champions: Reward and engage them as brand promoters
+> Champions: Offer exclusive deals and first hand information of new food items added in menu.
+Share testimonials of these customers over social media

 > Loyal Customers: Upsell high ticket size food items and seek reviews

 > Potential Loyalists: Provide incentives to join your loyalty program and Send personalized food recommendations based on their past orders

-> Recent Customers: Send a welcome email with a discount on their next order & introduce them to your best-selling items
+> Recent Customers: Send a welcome email with a discount on their next order & introduce them to your best-selling food items

 > Promising: Share stories about your brand and the quality of your food & Offer trial discounts